mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Ruby - Apache Passenger Module Installation and Setup.md

 Now run this binary—which was installed with the Passenger Ruby GEM to get the Passenger Apache module installed:

+    sudo /usr/local/bin/passenger-install-apache2-module

+That is really a symbolic link to the actual binary installed with the Ruby GEM.
+So if somehow that symbolic link doesn’t work, just run it directly like this:

     sudo /var/lib/gems/1.9.1/gems/passenger-4.0.59/bin/passenger-install-apache2-module

 Just punch through the questions and let the process compile the module.
 Once done, move on.